 Herbicide in the Hudson?
 Officials look to eradicate invasive species with drones

-On a frigid winter afternoon like today, it is easy to dream of warm summer days spent kayaking on the Hudson.
+On a frigid winter afternoon, it is easy to dream of warm summer days spent kayaking on the Hudson.
 It is also easy to remember the struggle of cutting through thick swaths of water chestnuts near the river’s shore to reach open waters.

 Water chestnuts, Trapa natans, an invasive aquatic species released inadvertently into waters of the Northeast in the late 1800s, continue to take over sections of the Hudson River.
 In Germantown, officials are looking to eradicate 156 acres of invasive water chestnuts that blocks off nearly two miles of waterfront and stretches 1,000 feet into the Hudson River.